 - Arsenic in Rice and Rice Products Risk Assessment March 2016

-Apple juice is the most popular juice for young children and is a source of exposure to inorganic arsenic.
-In 2013, the FDA provided a draft action level of 10 parts per billion (ppb) to motivate industry to implement strategies to lower levels of inorganic arsenic in single-strength (ready to drink) apple juices.
+Apple juice is the most popular juice given to young children in the U.S. and is a source of exposure to inorganic arsenic.
+In 2013, the FDA provided a draft action level of 10 parts per billion (ppb) of inorganic arsenic in single-strength (ready to drink) apple juices.

 - Draft Guidance for Industry: Action Level for Arsenic in Apple Juice July 2013